vevenom/ScanNet-Layout/README.md

 COMP_OUTPUT_PATH points to the output folder.

-where eval_2D, eval_3D specify whether to evaluate the quality of layouts in 2D and 3D.
+eval_2D, eval_3D specify whether to evaluate the quality of layouts in 2D and 3D.

 #### Predictions Format